Description and Biology

 Residential Recomendations

 Because they often feed on plants along waterways and ponds, control of cattail toothpick grasshoppers is somewhat more complicated than control of other leaf-feeding insects on ornamentals.
 The pyrethroids, bifenthrin and cyfluthrin, are two pyrethroids labeled for grasshopper control in residential landscapes.
-Pyrethroids are very toxic to fish so these pesticides should be applied in a manner than prevents contamination of lakes and streams.
-Sevin bait and insecticidal soaps are also labeled for grasshopper control on ornamentals and are much less toxic to fish.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).Apply pyrethroids in a manner than prevents contamination of lakes and streams.
+Sevin bait and insecticidal soaps are also labeled for grasshopper control on ornamentals.

 Other Resources